Wills, Living Wills, Power of Attorney

 Add a Power of Attorney

 If you use a will to plan your estate, it is important to consider powers of attorney.
 A power of attorney designates a trusted individual to make decisions about your financials, your medical decisions, and or your property decisions.
+If you pass away or lose mental capacity, whether naturally or after a personal injury, your power of attorney can make decisions on your behalf.

 These responsibilities can be split amongst several different people and include: